RepairShopr/PCRT-Exporter/README.md

 A simple script to help import your data into RepairShopr from your PCRT installation.

-Right now it supports Customers and Tickets.
+Right now it supports Customers/Tickets/Invoices/Assets.

-(invoices will be coming soon)
+It brings in your "Receipts" as invoices.

 How to use it: